Hwerow/FermWatch/README.md

 # Acknowledgements
 This project would not have been possible without using libraries from Bodmer - TFT_eSPI screen, martin-ger - MQTT Broker, B Blanchon - ArduinoJson, tzapu - WiFiManger, NTPClient and the MultiMap for interpolation and others who are referenced in the code.
+# FermWatch Versions
+1.1 First Release

 ► I have achieved what I set out to do for the project, some compromises were made along the way, notably failing to get custom fonts to work but no worries.

-My YouTube channel, Buy Books, GitHub and website:
+My YouTube channel, Buy my Books, GitHub and website:
 \------------------------------------------------------------------
 - https://m.youtube.com/channel/UCRhjjWS5IFHzldBhO2kyVkw/featured   Tritun Books Channel
 - https://www.lulu.com/spotlight/prsymons  Books available Print on demand from Lulu